 Nintendo presented its upcoming 3DS lineup during a showcase in Japan today.
 The presentation played host to some major announcements, including Monster Hunter 4, a new Square Enix role-playing game, and other titles.

 Fire Emblem (working title) was the first of the system’s major announcements.
 Due out in spring 2012, it’s an all-new game featuring two-player co-op.

-Hatsune Miku: Project Mirai! was revealed.
-It uses Nenoroid-style characters, and features augmented reality concerts.
-It’s out in March 2012.
+Hatsune Miku: Project Mirai was revealed.
+It uses Nendoroid-style characters and features augmented reality concerts.
+It’s due out in March 2012.

 A few titles were given release windows.
-Resident Evil: Revelations will launch in early 2012; Ace Combat 3D: Cross Rumble will release this winter; Tekken 3D: Prime Edition will release this winter; Theatrhythm: Final Fantasy will launch this winter; and Dragon Quest Heroes: Rocket Slime 3 will launch on November 2.
-Additionally, Kid Icarus: Uprising will launch in January 2012.
+Resident Evil: Revelations will launch in early 2012; Ace Combat 3D: Cross Rumble will release this winter; Tekken 3D: Prime Edition will release this winter; Theatrhythm: Final Fantasy will launch this winter; Dragon Quest Heroes: Rocket Slime 3 will launch on November 2; and Kid Icarus: Uprising will launch in January 2012.

-Closing the show, Capcom announced the development of Monster Hunter 4, the first Monster Hunter game with (effing) platforming elements, for 3DS.
-A gameplay clip — which saw the player character swiftly battling monsters Tigrex and Rathalos in a large, open environment — was shown on stage.
+Closing the show, Capcom announced the development of Monster Hunter 4, the first Monster Hunter game with platforming elements, for 3DS.
+A gameplay clip—which saw the player character swiftly battling monsters Tigrex and Rathalos in a large, open environment—was shown on stage.
 See images of the clip at Famitsu.

 Monster Hunter Tri G was confirmed for a December 10 launch.
 It’ll cost 5,800 yen.